Overview

 Clinical Trials: the number of clinical trial applications approved in Belgium has grown steadily.

-Clinical trials increased from 506 in 2016 to 574 in 2021.
+The Federal Agency for Medicines and Health Products (FAMHP) reports to have processed 622 clinical trial applications.
 In terms of the number of clinical trials set up per inhabitant, Belgium has remained within Europe’s top three countries over the past ten years.
 The clinical trials carried out in Belgium cover nearly all therapeutic areas.
 Belgium’s specific expertise in oncology is notable: over 30 percent of the authorized applications for clinical trials are intended to test new cancer treatments.
 Other trials address central nervous system disorders, digestive diseases, and cardiovascular conditions.

-On January 31 2022, the new regulation for clinical trials (Clinical Trials Regulation, CTR), Regulation 536/2014, came into force with the aim of simplifying the administration for applications for clinical trials of medicinal products for human use and harmonizing legislation within the European Union.
-Further information can be found on Belgium’s Federal Agency for Medicines and Health Products website:
+Under the law, Belgium has continued to implement its ultra-fast approval procedures for clinical trials, particularly for phase 1 trials – a procedure that takes barely 15 days.
+In 2022, the new regulation for clinical trials (Clinical Trials Regulation, CTR), Regulation 536/2014, came into force with the aim of simplifying the administration for applications for clinical trials of medicinal products for human use and harmonizing legislation within the European Union.
+Further information can be found on Belgium’s Federal Agency for Medicines and Health Products website: https://www.famhp.be/en/human_use/medicines/medicines/research_development/clinical_trials

 Resources